Our products

 • 3 ripe tomatoes — grated and peeled

-• 150 ml extra virgin olive oil — generous amount, do not skimp
+• 150ml extra virgin olive oil — generous amount, don't skimp

 • 2 dried choricero peppers — soaked and flesh scraped (optional but recommended)

-• 1 dried cayenne chili — optional, for those who want a spicy touch
+• 1 dried cayenne chili — optional, for a spicy kick

 • 1 bay leaf